IBM/sonar-cryptography/docs/DETECTION_RULE_STRUCTURE.md

 This means that the translation of a child node of a detected value will be appended to the translation of this detected value.

-### Reorganizing the translation tree
+## Reorganizing the translation tree

 However, as explained before, we don't have much control on the ordering of this (detection and translation) tree, which is driven by the structure of your cryptography library.
-This is why we introduce another step, after the translation, to reorganize the tree of translated values to correctly represent its content.
+This is why we may introduce another step, after the translation, to reorganize the tree of translated values to correctly represent its content.
 Note that this reorganization step is not strictly necessary: for example, in the JCA cryptography library in Java, the translated trees immediately have the correct shape (because of how the library is structured).
-But this is not the case for Java's BouncyCastle library for example.
+But this is for example not the case for Java's BouncyCastle library.

+### Specification

 We therefore introduce a way to specify *reorganization rules*, using a builder pattern specified with the [`IReorganizerRule`](../mapper/src/main/java/com/ibm/mapper/reorganizer/IReorganizerRule.java) interface.
 Like for detection rules, we provide below a *regex-like* specification indicating how you can order the construction steps to reorganize a translation tree.